Last week’s post explained why you may want to search for your future boss’s position along with your own.

 With these questions in mind, maybe you can read through your daily postings with more interest and less frustration – because the announcements are useful information, whether your dream job is among them or not.

-Next week’s post completes this series with a look at how job postings can help you network and improve your karma too!
+Next week’s post completes this series with a look at how job postings can boost your networking karma!